Student Services Levy FAQs

-The University is committed to ensuring that students still have a say in how their money is spent, and we will work in partnership with student groups, including Student Forum and VUWSA, to ensure consultation occurs.
+The University is committed to ensuring that students still have a say in how their money is spent, and we will work in partnership with student groups, including VUWSA, PGSA, Pasifika Students Council and Ngai Tauira, to ensure consultation occurs.
 Students may be interested in the report below that provides details of services provided by the levy and the related expenditure for 2012–2013.
 This information is intended to provide context for an understanding of the levy utilisation.

-Download the Student Services Levy Policy for more information.
+Download the Student Services Levy Report for more information.